Penalty fare: History and legal status

 Penalty fares were first introduced on British Rail's Network SouthEast services under the British Rail (Penalty Fares) Act 1989 (c. xvii).
 Over time they have been extended to cover many parts of the National Rail network.
 Initially the penalty fare was set at £10 or twice the full single fare to the next station (whichever was higher) in addition to the full single fare for the rest of the journey.
-This was raised to £20 in 2005, and to £100 for England only in 2023.
+In respect of England the amount is £100 plus the full single fare applicable, reduced to £50 plus that fare if paid before the end of the period of 21 days beginning with the day after the penalty fare was charged; no account is taken of time spent on appeal in calculating that period.
+Those amounts were substituted for England by the Railways (Penalty Fares) (Amendment) Regulations 2022 with effect from 23 January 2023; in Wales the amount remains £20 or twice the full single fare applicable, whichever is greater.

-Penalty fares on the National Rail network are legally based on section 130 of the Railways Act 1993 (c.
-43).
-The rules which govern the application of penalty fares are the Penalty Fares Rules 2002.
-Under these rules any passenger found to be without a valid ticket can be issued a penalty fare irrespective of whether it was their intent to travel without paying.
+Penalty fares on the National Rail network are authorised by section 130 of the Railways Act 1993 and are governed by the Railways (Penalty Fares) Regulations 2018, which came into force on 6 April 2018 and revoked the Railways (Penalty Fares) Regulations 1994 and the Penalty Fares Rules made under them.
+The Regulations do not apply to services provided under a Scottish franchise agreement, to Scotland-only services, or to services provided by Transport for London or its subsidiaries.
+A penalty fare may be charged whether or not the passenger intended to travel without paying.

 From January 2023, following a public consultation, the Department for Transport increased the penalty fare to £100 in England plus the cost of the unpaid ticket, under the Railways (Penalty Fares) (Amendment) Regulations 2022 (SI 2022/1094).
 This is reduced to £50 plus the cost of the ticket if paid within 21 days.